Six Essential Skills Professionals Need to Communicate Better and Build Stronger Work Relationships

 Further Reading: Emotional Intelligence 2.0 by Jean Greaves and Travis Bradberry

 Conflicts within teams sometimes occur over work assignments, personality clashes, style differences, and values.
-Conflict resolution skills can lead to better collaboration among teams and improved work relationships.
+Conflict resolution skills can lead to better team collaboration and improved work relationships.

 Develop the Skill: Embrace conflict; Practice active listening; Practice empathy; Work together to find common goals; Focus on the future and do not hold grudges.